 I don’t think I’m the only person whose experience this nightmare.
 In fact when you chat to professional travelers (aka travel bloggers) most suggest traveling with ONLY carry-on luggage for every trip, every where.

-So I’m in the process of packing my carry-on luggage to be the most efficient ever…
+So I’m in the process of packing for Greece and my carry-on luggage has to be the most efficient ever…

 My perfect packing list for carry-on luggage